Director, Capital Facilities

-The survey crews are now working collecting data along the pipeline alignments.
+The survey crews continue working and collecting data along the pipeline alignments.
+The pump station site demolition work is underway and will be completed in late spring.

 The Fairfax County Department of Public Works and Environmental Services, which is responsible for wastewater collection and treatment in Fairfax County, is working on several wastewater infrastructure projects to collect and treat the additional wastewater that is anticipated to come from the northern parts of Fairfax County.
 The Tysons Wastewater Conveyance Systems Modifications project is one of these projects.